GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

  To be wholly sanctified, the believers need to separate themselves from the devil’s schemes.

  Paul tells the Ephesians:
  “Put on the full armor of God so that you can take your stand against the devil’s schemes . . ., so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand.
-Stand firm then. . . .”
+Stand firm then….”
 (Eph.
 6:11, 13, 14).

 1. Evidently, while the believers have been rescued from the kingdom of darkness, the devil continues to scheme against them, trying to induce them to succumb to the power of sin; thus, Paul exhorts the Ephesians to get ready for battles.